BlesslinJerishR/BlackScroll/README.md

 # BlackScroll
-Just a normal LED Scroll Footer .
+Just a normal LED Scroll Footer that you see when I hack your server.
 #### Developer : Mastermindx33